 When facing an emergency disaster scenario, there are many risks involved.
 Click the blue tab below for a guide that outlines the best steps to take and how to get you safely through an emergency scenario.
 Take a moment to read through the guide and save a copy on your phone.
 It will guide you in dealing with all types of emergency scenarios such as floods, fires, hurricanes, earthquakes and other catastrophic disasters.

-Flood Tech offers Flooded Basement Services proudly serving the Greater Toronto Area residential, commercial properties, the insurance industry, and contractors since 2012.
+Flooded Basement Toronto a Flood Tech brand has proudly been serving Water Damage Restoration Services to Residential, Commercial Properties, The Insurance Industry and Contractors since 2012.
 Throughout the years, the founder has worked with Toronto’s top Journeymen & Tradespeople specialists in the water damage industry.
 Through multiple collaborations, a franchise partnership was born.
-Together, we built a single specialized brand under one roof, bringing to light Flood Tech – your one-stop-shop for all property water damage repair and restoration needs.
+Together, we built a single specialized brand under one roof, bringing to light Flood Tech – your one-stop shop for all property water damage repair and restoration needs.
 Throughout the years, our teams have been working together to develop unique customer experiences for fast reliable water damage mitigation and remediation processes that save you time and money.
 We solved and accomplished this through our specialized dedicated team of project managers.
 Each team member is trained in rapid emergency response methods.
 Based on the water damage situation requirements, the managers properly delegate the necessary Flood Tech division to the job, making us a company that meets all your needs under one roof.
 If you have a flood or water problem and you do not know who to contact, we can help.
-Our team of 24-hour flood experts is available for free consultation and visual assessments.
+Our team of 24-hour flood services experts is available for a free consultation and visual assessments.

 Contact us anytime with any questions or assessment booking inquiries.
 We are open 24/7 and are ready to take your call now.